prakharmrsl/easypcceo.github.io/pages/game-hosts/dayz/dayz.md

 ### How much is it to rent a DayZ server?

-This is a common question, but there’s no one right answer for how much it costs to rent a server.
+This is a common question, but there’s no one right answer for how much it costs to RENT A SERVER.

 It all depends on your needs and goals as a server owner.